skip to main content

 Cathal Berry said there are many different types of roles to be filled in the naval service

-A Defence Forces spokesperson said Naval Service staffing levels have significantly improved in the past 12 months.
+A Defence Forces spokesperson said that Naval Service staffing levels have significantly improved in the past 12 months.

 "Challenges in the recruitment and retention of personnel in the Naval Service are well-documented and a wide range of recruitment and retention initiatives have been introduced to address these," the spokesperson said.

-The Defence Forces said that of the navy's eight vessels, two are presently in operational reserve, and one is completing fitout requirements and will commence patrolling later this year.
+The Defence Forces said that of the navy's eight vessels, two are in operational reserve, and one is completing fitout requirements and will commence patrolling later this year.

 "All remaining ships are regularly deployed on maritime defence and security operations," the spokesperson said.